Joao745356/Joao745356/README.md

 # Hi 👋, I'm João Santos

-I'm a Computer Engineering graduate from ESTG - Polytechnic of Porto.
-I am passionate about technology and development, with a focus on creating efficient and innovative solutions.
+I'm a Computer Engineering (computer science) student from ESTG - Polytechnic of Porto.
+I am passionate about technology and development, with a passion towards design.
 Here you can find some of the projects I worked on during my studies and in my personal time.

 ---

 ## 🎓 ESTG - Polytechnic of Porto

-I completed my studies at the School of Technology and Management (ESTG) at the Polytechnic of Porto.
+I currently study at the School of Technology and Management (ESTG) at the Polytechnic of Porto.

 ---